HUNDING'S SAGA - 23: THE DEED DONE, Hunding's Crew Must Be Away With Basil's Crown!

-The way back is long, and hard won...
+The way back will be long and hard gained...

 'Herjolf, my good man.
 How are you this fine evening?'

 Hunding spoke in friendly manner to the tall, earnest young guard who watched as he strode up to him in the dimly-lit corridor.
-Tofig was behind Hundig, hanging back to make sure no-one else came and took them unawares.
+Tofig stood some way behind Hunding near the heavy, iron-studded door, hanging back to make sure no-one else came and took them unawares.
 They needed to speak to Herjolf on his own, to badger him into helping them help themselves to Basil's crown.

 'I am well, Dane.
-What is it you wish, here in the vault?'
+What is it you wish here in the vault - have you been sent here?'
 Herjolf's eyes narrowed.
-He liked Hunding and Tofig, but he did not wholly trust them.
-He was from Halland, after all.
-Were Hallanders not wise folk who could be trusted with such worthy goods as a great king's treasures?
-Hunding was after something, he could tell.
+He was a Hallander after all, and were Hallanders not wise folk who could be trusted with such worthy goods as a great king's treasures?
+Although he did not wholly trust Hunding and Tofig, he felt a liking for them.
+Yet Hunding was after something, Herholf could tell.

-'My friend', Tofig began, and straight away Herjolf was on his guard.
-Tofig smiled, 'My friend your doughtiness in guarding the Imperator's treasure is well known.
-Many a man would be wrought with doubt about keeping safe this eastern lord's treasures.
+'My friend', Hunding began, and straight away Herjolf was on his guard.
+Hunding smiled, 'My friend your doughtiness in guarding the Imperator's treasure is well known.
+Many a man would be racked with doubt about keeping safe this eastern lord's treasures.
 I say again, your doughtiness is well known!
 I hope you are well rewarded for your steadfastness, truly I do!'

-'I am paid the same as all the others', Herjolf sniffed, as if Tofig was hinting at him being any better than his Varangian comrades.
+'I am paid the same as all the others of my rank', Herjolf sniffed, as if Hunding had hinted at him being any better or worse off than his older Varangian comrades.

 'How can that be, Herjolf?'
-Hunding came in now.
-Feigning shock, he made as if to grip Herholf's right elbow in sympathy.
-The Hallander pulled away, stricken as if he had been attacked.
+Tofig came in now.
+Feigning shock, he made as if to grip Herjolf's right elbow in sympathy.
+The Hallander pulled away as if stricken, attacked.
 He did not know what to think.